Aftercare for Drug and Alcohol Rehab

 - One-on-One Therapy – Every treatment center will encourage patients to continue their individual counseling with an addiction-trained therapist that is local to them.
 As important and critical as rehab is, it only begins to address the root causes and sustaining factors of addiction.
 Continued counseling helps patients continue the work they did with their therapist(s) in their treatment program while facilitating new breakthroughs and progress.

-- 12-Step Programs – Continued attendance at 12-step meetings and support groups is critical to building a network of support and an anchor during the period immediately after treatment.
+- 12-Step Programs – Continued attendance at 12-step meetings and support groups are critical to building a network of support and an anchor during the period immediately after treatment.
 These groups provide a non-judgmental environment where like-minded people can discuss their fears, vulnerabilities, and accomplishments in recovery and develop lasting connections for ongoing guidance, affirmation, and support.

 Medication-assisted therapy can also be an effective aftercare resource for certain patients eligible for opioid maintenance drugs like buprenorphine, naltrexone, and methadone as well as other drugs to treat ongoing cravings and physical and psychological withdrawal symptoms.